 For more information about a specific program, visit the Residential Living Communities, Child and Family Care Services and Community Support Services pages or call us at 1‑800‑400‑2285.
 We will be happy to answer your questions.

-No. We provide a full range of programs and services that span the generations, from children’s services to home care and counseling.
+No. We provide a full range of programs and services that span the generations, from children’s services to home care.

 Yes.
 We serve everyone regardless of religious affiliation or beliefs.
 ALSM’s policy is to admit and treat all persons without regard to race, color, religious creed, national origin, age, sex, disability or ancestry.